Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

 ## Regenerate Rados-GW Load Balancer Configuration for the Rebuilt Nodes

-   **IMPORTANT:** `radosgw` by default is deployed to the first 3 storage nodes.
+   **IMPORTANT:** `radosgw` by default is deployed to the first three storage nodes.
 This includes `haproxy` and `keepalived`.
-   This is automated as part of the install, but you may have to regenerate the configuration if you are not running on the first 3 storage nodes or all nodes.
+   This is automated as part of the install, but the configuration may need to be regenerated if not running on the first three storage nodes or all nodes.

 1. Deploy Rados Gateway containers to the new nodes.

-   - If running Rados Gateway on all nodes is the desired configuration then run:
+   - If running Rados Gateway on all nodes is the desired configuration, then run:

       ```bash
       ncn-s00(1/2/3)# ceph orch apply rgw site1 zone1 --placement="*" --port=8080
       ```

-   - If deploying to select nodes then do:
+   - If deploying to select nodes, then instead run:

      ```bash
      ncn-s00(1/2/3)# ceph orch apply rgw site1 zone1 --placement="<num-daemons> <node1 node2 node3 node4 ... >" --port=8080